AndyGaskell/water_pi/README.md

 ## Running it

-It's probably best to run it as a cron jub, like...
+It's probably best to run it as a cron job, like...

 `*/5 * * * * bash /home/pi/water_pi/src/water_cycle.sh >>/home/pi/water_pi/cron.log`

+Editing cron with...

+`crontab -e`

 ## Pinouts